wissamkontar/wissamkontar.github.io/_pages/about.md

 <p> Currently, I am a Postdoctoral Research Associate at the University of Wisconsin-Madison.
 Before that I earned my Ph.D. in Civil and Environmental Engineering from the University of Wisconsin-Madison, co-advised by <a href="https://directory.engr.wisc.edu/cee/Faculty/Ahn_Soyoung/" target=_blank> Prof. Soyoung Ahn </a> and <a href="https://directory.engr.wisc.edu/cee/Faculty/Hicks_Andrea/" target=_blank> Prof. Andrea Hicks </a>.
 Previously, I received my B.E. from the American University of Beirut, in my home country of Lebanon. </p>

 <p> My research is on the foundations of learning, control, and analysis of emerging transportation technologies.
-The goal of my research is to solve challanges arising from the complexity of the new transportation ecosystem, characterized by: (i) emergence of new modes of travel, (ii) complex operations and system management, (iii) increased ability for data collection, processing, and sharing, and (iv) unique travel behaviors.
-To solve these challange my research draws from control theory, machine learning, cognitive engineering, life cycle assessment, and transportation science. </p>
+The goal of my research is to solve challenges arising from the complexity of the new transportation ecosystem, characterized by: (i) emergence of new modes of travel, (ii) complex operations and system management, (iii) increased ability for data collection, processing, and sharing, and (iv) unique travel behaviors.
+To solve these challenge my research draws from control theory, machine learning, cognitive engineering, life cycle assessment, and transportation science. </p>

 <p> Originally I am from the mountainous village "Aabey" in Lebanon.
 I grew up strolling narrow streets, flaneuring mountain woods, and preserving Mediterranean architecture. </p>